nmbell/powdrgit/help/Get-GitFileHistory.md

 [System.String]

-Accepts string objects via the Path parameter.
+Accepts string objects via the FilePath parameter.
 The output of Get-ChildItem can be piped into Get-GitFileHistory.

 ## OUTPUTS